Sergio Pérez: Formula BMW

 Pérez moved to Europe in 2005 to compete in the German Formula BMW ADAC series.
 He was allowed to live in a restaurant owned by his team manager for four months.
 He finished fourteenth in the championship, driving for 4speed Media, and improved to sixth position the following year.

 A1 Grand Prix

 In the 2006–07 A1 Grand Prix season, Pérez took part in a single round of the championship for A1 Team Mexico.
 He was the third-youngest driver to take part in the series.

 Formula Three

 Pérez switched to the British Formula 3 Championship for 2007.
 Pérez relocated his residence to Oxford.
 He competed in the National Class – for older chassis – with the T-Sport team, winning the championship by a comfortable margin.
 In the process, he won two-thirds of the races and a similar proportion of pole positions, and finished all but two races on the podium.

-For 2008, he and T-Sport graduated to the premier International Class of the championship, where he was one of the few drivers to be equipped with a Mugen Honda engine.
+For 2008, Pérez and T-Sport graduated to the premier International Class of the championship, where he was one of the few drivers to be equipped with a Mugen Honda engine.
 After leading the championship early in the season, he eventually finished fourth in the drivers' standings.